-In this guide we look at how multicol deals with overflow, both inside the column boxes and in situations where there is more content than will fit into the container.
+In this guide, we look at how to deal with overflow in a multi-column (multicol) layout, both inside the column boxes and in situations where there is more content than will fit into the container.

 An overflow situation happens when an item's size is larger than the column box.
 For example, the situation could happen when an image in a column is wider than the

 column-width value or the width of the column based on the number of columns declared with